READ THE PROLOGUE and the FIRST CHAPTER (below)

 The September 11th Memorial Museum at the World Trade Center finally opened twelve years after the attack.

-As Ed and I entered, my hand was slippery with sweat on the handrail as the escalator slid down beneath two girders, battered remnants of the Twin Towers.
-I leaned on my cane, steadying myself against the movement and the memories as we went through the Manhattan bedrock to the Memorial Museum, seven stories below where the Towers once soared.
+As Ed and I entered, my hand was slippery with sweat on the handrail as the first escalator slid down besides two girders, battered remnants of the Twin Towers.
+I leaned on my cane, steadying myself against the movement and the memories as we descended through the Manhattan bedrock to the Memorial Museum, seven stories below where the Towers once soared.

-“No day shall ever erase you,” I murmured as we sank deeper into the museum.
+“No day shall ever erase you,” I murmured as we sank lower.

 “How could we ever forget her?”
 Ed said.
 He towered over me, still lean and handsome despite wrinkles under a healthy shock of silver hair.
-“Even now, I still ache.
-I hate to think about what happened, but I still wonder if it was suicide,” rehashing the hole in our hearts for the thousandth time.
+“Even now I ache, but I still wonder if it was suicide,” rehashing the hole in our hearts for the thousandth time.

 I’d have slapped him if I hadn’t heard it so many times before.

-“I mean, Susan, “Ed continued, “think about how she loved being a minister.“ His brow furrowed.
+“I mean, Susan, “Ed continued, “think about how she loved being a minister.”
+His brow wrinkled.
 “How awful to have that ripped away.
-Plus, there was all the hate mail and the media coverage.
+Plus, there was all the hate mail and the media coverage, the friends who turned on her.
 If it was me, I’d have at least thought about jumping off a bridge.”

 Ed’s strong point was honesty.
 I’d always wished it was sensitivity.
 If Donna had killed herself, wasn’t it my fault for not being there?

-I felt the guilt starting to drain me, but decided to go with gratitude.
+I felt the guilt starting to weigh on me, but forced myself to choose gratitude.
 “How about when we’re done,” I suggested, “we go someplace nice for lunch and make a toast to all the good times we had?”

 “Pardon me?”
 I said, “I’m certainly not ready to be ignored, and I know you’re not either.
 Unless you’ve decided to cancel the publication of your book next month.”